 With that in mind, here are some top tips that you can use to build your dream career.

 Remember that confidence is key.
-Confidence can go a long way no matter what industry you work in.
+Whether you're pursuing a teaching position in New York or a caregiver job in Philadelphia, confidence can go a long way no matter what industry you work in.
 In some cases, it's a way to get your foot in the door and stand out from other applications.
 In others, it's the tool you will use to leverage for higher-paid positions.
 As such, you should work on improving your confidence where possible.
 For example, you could focus on improving your networking skills so that you're able to upsell yourself and your skills.
 In this instance, it's crucial that you're able to battle imposter syndrome.
 Remember that you are in your position for a reason and have all it takes to succeed.

 Invest in your hobbies and & 'me time'.
 This advice may seem a little left-of-field, especially as we live in a society that glorifies hustle culture and non-stop working.
 However, many studies suggest that those who invest time and energy into their hobbies are often much more successful in their professional lives.
 This is because hobbies help you to cultivate a better work-life balance and ensure your well-being needs are being met.
 As a result, it's time to start investing your time (and money) into pursuing your hobbies.
 For example, if you're a keen guitarist and fancy yourself as something of a musician, invest in a Looping Pedal so that you can start recording your tunes and further honing your skills.
 Furthermore, studies suggest that playing instruments can improve your cognitive abilities, meaning this could even be a way to enhance your career prospects.
 Alternatively, if you are passionate about sports, you may be able to make some money from this via sports betting.
 Even if you are watching a different game, you can place bets on other games and events happening, and make use of a resource like Sportsbettingny.com to help guide you towards the best sportsbooks, keep you up-to-date with current events relating to sports betting, and show you which games might be worth putting a bet on.